|

 Doors is proud to announce that our doors have met

-or exceeded all of the above test.
+or exceeded all of the above tests.

 We maintain certifications including ASTM, Miami-Dade